p2p-today/p2p-project/docs/python/tutorial/chord.rst

 There are three limitations compared to a normal :py:class:`dict`.

-1. Keys and values can only be :py:class:`bytes`-like objects
+1. Keys can only be :py:class:`bytes`-like objects
-2. Keys and values are automatically translated to :py:class:`bytes`
+2. Keys are automatically translated to :py:class:`bytes`
 3. Fetching values is significantly slower than for a :py:class:`dict`

 The only API differences between this and :py:class:`~py2p.mesh.mesh_socket` are for access to this dictionary.
 They are as follows.